-This simple-to-use checklist has been developed to support partners involved in providing sport activities for children in primary schools.
-It's intended to help ensure that young participants will be safe and looked after while involved in these activities.
+This simple-to-use checklist has been developed to support partners involved in providing sport activities for children and young people in Northern Ireland.
+It's intended to help ensure young participants will be safe and looked after during these activities.

 This framework provides a set of standards of good practice for clubs in NI to work towards.
 These standards help organisations know what they need to do to protect children involved in sport, and to minimise avoidable risks.

 This flowchart has been developed to support safe event planning for level-3 School Games.
 The information is intended to complement the detailed guidance, Safe sports events, activities and competitions (SSE).

 The International Child Protection Certificate (ICPC), developed by ACPO and CEOP, is a criminal records check for UK nationals or non-UK nationals previously resident in the UK, seeking to work with children overseas.

 NSPCC report about young people’s experiences of childhood abuse, how they disclosed the abuse and what help was available to them.